How To Sleep with Lower Back Pain

-Who Is Getting Good Sleep?
+How To Sleep With Lower Back Pain - Who Is Getting Good Sleep?

 With all of this in mind we researched some of the best ways to get a great night’s sleep, even with low back pain.
+Want to know what we found?
+Keep reading!

 Sleeping On Your Back

-It’s not the most popular sleeping position.
+Sleeping on your back isn't the most popular sleeping position.
 In fact, only around 10% of people sleep on their backs, but it is actually one of the healthiest positions for sleeping.
 Sleeping on your back allows your head, neck and spine to rest in a neutral position and takes a lot of the pressure off these areas.

 Something to note, however, is that this position can be a bad idea for those who suffer from sleep apnea, as sleeping on your back can cause your tongue to block your breathing tube.
 This position can also make snoring more severe.